-The recorded data can be sent to a computer through the serial RS232 port or to a parallel printer.
+The recorded data can be sent to a computer through the serial RS-232 port or to a parallel printer.
 Serial transmission requires Quest cable #54-715.
 Parallel transmission requires Quest cable #56-875.
-With the cable plugged in, select PRINT from the menu and press the I/O Enter key to enter the PRINT mode.
+With the cable plugged into the RS-232 auxiliary port, select Print from the menu and press the I/O Enter key to enter the Print mode.
 Begin printing by pressing the I/O Enter key.
 Press the key again to abort printing.